vladkinoman/just-my-notes/books/best-comics-to-read.md

 The Flash (2011) #0-25 [Origin and a good introduction to The Flash's villains]

-The Flash: Rebirth (2016) [Re-introduces the history of The Flash which was forgotten]
+*The Flash: Rebirth* (2016) [Re-introduces the history of The Flash which was forgotten]

 Then you have two options:

 Option 1: The Flash (2016) #1-Present [Upcoming arc is an expanded origin story]

-Option 2: The Flash (1987) #62-118 [Mark Waid's classic run, which features Wally West as The Flash instead of Barry Allen]
+Option 2: The Flash (1987) #62-118 [*Mark Waid's classic run*, which features Wally West as The Flash instead of Barry Allen]

 If you want to know why Wally West became The Flash, read Crisis on Infinite Earths (1986), but this is very new-reader unfriendly and requires extensive knowledge of DC Comics history.

 4: Starting from the beginning is a long journey, the *Mark Waid series* are good but it’s Wally west.
 Rebirth is a good Barry Allen jump on point.
 They’re about to do flash year 1 to give a back story of the new 52/review the flash.

 5: Barry Allen started his carrier in the comics in 1956 until 1985 and then he was absent on until 2009.
-His modern-age series called [*The Flash: Rebirth*](https://www.amazon.com/Flash-Rebirth-Geoff-Johns/dp/1401230016/) when he returned.
-After that 2 trades came (In comics, a trade paperback (often shortened to trade) is a collection of stories originally published in comic books, reprinted in book format, usually capturing one story arc from a single title or a series of stories with a connected story arc or common theme.) called [The Flash Vol. 1: The Dastardly Death of the Rogues](https://www.amazon.com/Flash-Vol-Dastardly-Rogues-Brightest/dp/1401231950/) and [The Flash Vol. 2: The Road to Flashpoint](https://www.amazon.com/Flash-Vol-Flashpoint-Comics-Unnumbered/dp/1401234488).
+His modern-age series called [The Flash: Rebirth](https://www.amazon.com/Flash-Rebirth-Geoff-Johns/dp/1401230016/) when he returned.
+After that 2 trades came (In comics, a trade paperback (often shortened to trade) is a collection of stories originally published in comic books, reprinted in book format, usually capturing one story arc from a single title or a series of stories with a connected story arc or common theme.) called [*The Flash Vol. 1: The Dastardly Death of the Rogues*](https://www.amazon.com/Flash-Vol-Dastardly-Rogues-Brightest/dp/1401231950/) and [*The Flash Vol. 2: The Road to Flashpoint*](https://www.amazon.com/Flash-Vol-Flashpoint-Comics-Unnumbered/dp/1401234488).

 After these, a HUGE event came that changed everything called [Flashpont](https://www.amazon.com/Flashpoint-Geoff-Johns/dp/1401233384) that "reset" the continuity and started the New 52 age and it's first story-line called [The Flash, Vol. 1: Move Forward ](https://www.amazon.com/Flash-Vol-Move-Forward-New/dp/1401235549)or alternatively [The Flash: Starting Line (DC Essential Edition](https://www.amazon.com/Flash-Starting-Line-DC-Essential/dp/1401284760)) This series (New52) lasted till Spring 2016 and collected 9 trades (the show you watched is based on this era).
 In early 2016 [DC Rebirth](https://www.amazon.com/DC-Universe-Rebirth-Geoff-Johns/dp/1401270727) came (only name change, everything is continued from New52) but a huge exception: a long missing character came back to the grand scene who was missing for so long.
-Rebirth's first trade is [The Flash Vol. 1: Lightning Strikes Twice](https://www.amazon.com/Flash-Vol-Lightning-Strikes-Rebirth/dp/140126784X)
+Rebirth's first trade is [*The Flash Vol. 1: Lightning Strikes Twice*](https://www.amazon.com/Flash-Vol-Lightning-Strikes-Rebirth/dp/140126784X)

-So if you are interested in Barry (overall) start with [*The Flash: Rebirth*](https://www.amazon.com/Flash-Rebirth-Geoff-Johns/dp/1401230016/) and move onward to [Flashpont](https://www.amazon.com/Flashpoint-Geoff-Johns/dp/1401233384), but you can just start with [The Flash, Vol. 1: Move Forward ](https://www.amazon.com/Flash-Vol-Move-Forward-New/dp/1401235549)or [DC Rebirth](https://www.amazon.com/DC-Universe-Rebirth-Geoff-Johns/dp/1401270727) and [The Flash Vol. 1: Lightning Strikes Twice](https://www.amazon.com/Flash-Vol-Lightning-Strikes-Rebirth/dp/140126784X), then read everything up to today. (currently there is a Flash event called Flash War coming out)
+So if you are interested in Barry (overall) start with [The Flash: Rebirth](https://www.amazon.com/Flash-Rebirth-Geoff-Johns/dp/1401230016/) and move onward to [*Flashpont*](https://www.amazon.com/Flashpoint-Geoff-Johns/dp/1401233384), but you can just start with [The Flash, Vol. 1: Move Forward ](https://www.amazon.com/Flash-Vol-Move-Forward-New/dp/1401235549)or [DC Rebirth](https://www.amazon.com/DC-Universe-Rebirth-Geoff-Johns/dp/1401270727) and [*The Flash Vol. 1: Lightning Strikes Twice*](https://www.amazon.com/Flash-Vol-Lightning-Strikes-Rebirth/dp/140126784X), then read everything up to today. (currently there is a Flash event called Flash War coming out)

 But if you are interested in old material, the best place to start is [The Flash: The Silver Age Vol. 1](https://www.amazon.com/Flash-Silver-Age-Vol/dp/1401261108), the first comics where Barry showed up.